Events

 Food and drink

-Your delegate pass includes a dinner buffet on 10 June.
-For lunches and hot drinks, food trucks serving a range of dishes including vegan and vegetarian options will be positioned in the square between the Great Victoria Hotel and the Law courts, along with picnic bench seating
+Your delegate pass includes a dinner buffet on Thu 10 September.
+For lunches and hot drinks, food trucks serving a range of dishes including vegan and vegetarian options will be available to purchase.

 When purchasing your pass, please complete the form noting down any dietary requirements so we can cater for you.
 Food menus will list allergens.

-There will be receptions and social events during The Big Thing at which both alcoholic and non-alcoholic drinks will be served or available to purchase.
+There will be receptions and social events during The Big Thing where there will be alcoholic and non-alcoholic drinks will be served or available to purchase.

 4. Bursaries